 - Hover your cursor over the appointment, to see the course, time, location, and tutor's name.

-- Please note, group tutoring is most effective if you attend regularly.
-Group tutoring is a weekly commitment.
+- Group tutoring is a weekly commitment.
 If you miss three (3) tutoring sessions, you will be removed from the group.
 If you know in advance that you will be missing a session, please email your tutor to let them know that you will not be attending that week's session.

 By requesting weekly tutoring, you are making a commitment to attend your group on a weekly basis and to communicate with your tutor regularly.
 Failure to do so will result in your removal from the group so that we can place another student into the group.
 If at any point you no longer wish to participate in group tutoring, please let us know via email.

 - Weekly tutoring is not... a substitute for attending class, paying attention, and taking good notes